Favourite TV Shows of 2020

 Normal People (BBC)

 Thank god for the Irish.
 Normal People began airing just as we went into the first lockdown and it was the perfect escape from it all.
 I rationed myself to only two episodes per day to make it last as long as possible.
 I have no problem admitting I’ve watched the series two more times after I finished it though.
-The acting was superb and the BBC did themselves proud adapting this wonderful book by Sally Rooney.
+The acting was superb and the BBC did themselves proudly by adapting this wonderful book by Sally Rooney.

 The Order (Netflix)

-I hadn’t even realised that The Order was a thing, until my dad started to watch it and I caught the tail-end of a few episodes.
-At the beginning of lockdown this was my go-to binge watch and I really enjoyed it.
+I hadn’t even realised that The Order was a thing until my dad started to watch it and I caught the tail-end of a few episodes.
+At the beginning of the lockdown, this was my go-to binge watch and I really enjoyed it.
 It’s a shame it was cancelled.
 It’s a university-set, paranormal series following a witchcraft society and the werewolves that ‘monitor’ the magic that is used to create balance.
 It’s kind of hard to explain… when you watch it though, you’ll understand.

-At the start of the year I fell into the Cheer hole.
-Once upon a time I was a cheerleader – NOTHING compared to these guys!
+At the start of the year, I fell into the Cheer hole.
+Once upon a time, I was a cheerleader – NOTHING compared to these guys!
 Hearing the story of the troubled teens and seeing the intense training they put themselves through just for one competition is insane.
 But also very watchable.

 Interior Design Masters (BBC/Netflix)

 Anyone that knows me, knows that I love a good DIY project.
-And, of course, during lockdown all I’ve been thinking about is ways I can refresh my flat.
+And, of course, during the lockdown, all I’ve been thinking about is ways I can refresh my flat.
 A BBC series was added to Netflix in October and I binged it in a matter of days.
 The series is a competition for interior designers who are called in to decorate various shops, homes and hotels and the best designer wins a massive monetary prize and project.
-I love seeing an interior transformation like these.
+I love seeing an interior transformations like these.